ivelitech/LinRar/README.md

 No package manager.
 No dependencies to chase down.
 No terminal.
 Unzip the folder, open the app, and get to work.

-## Why LinRAR

-- **Just works** — download it, double-click it, you're in.
-That's the whole setup process.
-- **Familiar by design** — a toolbar, a path bar, a file list.
-If you've used an archive manager before, you already know how to use this one.
-- **Genuinely portable** — the whole app lives in one folder.
-Move it, copy it to a USB drive, run it from anywhere.
-Nothing to install, nothing left behind.
-- **Open source, honestly** — no telemetry, no accounts, no ads.
-The code is yours to read, audit, and improve.

 ## Features

 - Browse archives like folders, with full navigation in and out of directories